LexiFi/ocaml-vdom/README.md

 "view" function projects this state to a concrete rendering.
 In our case, this rendering is done to a tree-like abstraction of the browser DOM, called a VDOM (Virtual DOM).
 This VDOM can itself be rendered to a concrete DOM.
-Whenever the state change, the view function produces a new VDOM tree, which is then diffed with the previous one to update the concrete DOM accordingly.
+Whenever the state changes, the view function produces a new VDOM tree, which is then diffed with the previous one to update the concrete DOM accordingly.
 The VDOM also specifies how DOM events are wrapped into "messages" that are processed by an "update" function